SlideRuleEarth/sliderule/docs/rtd/source/user_guide/ICESat-2.rst

 2.5 Ancillary field parameters
 ------------------------------

-The ancillary field parameters allow the user to request additional fields from the ATL03 granule to be returned with the photon extent and ATL06-SR elevation responses.
+The ancillary field parameters allow the user to request additional fields from the source datasets being subsetted.
+The ``"atl03_geo_fields"``, ``"atl03_ph_fields"``, and ``"atl08_fields"`` are used to specify additional fields in the ATL03 and ATL08 granules to be returned with the photon extent and ATL06-SR elevation responses.
+The ``"atl06_fields"`` is used to specify additional fields in the ATL06 granule for ATL06 subsetting requests.
 Each field provided by the user will result in a corresponding column added to the returned GeoDataFrame.

 * ``"atl03_geo_fields"``: fields in the "geolocation" and "geophys_corr" groups of the ATL03 granule
 * ``"atl03_ph_fields"``: fields in the "heights" group of the ATL03 granule
 * ``"atl06_fields"``: fields in the "land_ice_segments" group of the ATL06 granule
+* ``"atl08_fields"``: fields in the "land_segments" group of the ATL08 granule

 For example: